SharePoint/PnP-Guidance/articles/modern-experience-site-classification.md

 Once you have the template, you can configure the settings of that template by creating a new _DirectorySetting_ and providing the setting values through a dictionary.

 The main settings, from a 'Site Classification' perspective are:
-* **UserGuidelinesUrl**: the URL of a page where you can explain what are the different classification options.
+* **UsageGuidelinesUrl**: the URL of a page where you can explain what are the different classification options.
 A link to that page will show up in the site creation form and in the header of every classified site.
 * **ClassificationList**: a comma separated list of values for the 'Site Classification' options list.
 * **DefaultClassification**: the default value for the 'Site Classification'.

 ## Updating or Removing 'Site Classification' in your tenant
-<a name="sectionSection1"> </a>
+<a name="updatingRemovingClassification"> </a>
 If you need to update the 'Site Classification' settings afterwards, you can use the following PowerShell snippet.

 ```PowerShell